Victim/Witness Assistance Program

-In compliance with OCGA 17-17-6, Gwinnett County Police Department is providing this information.
+In compliance with OCGA 17-17-6, Gwinnett County Police Department is providing this information to you.

 1) The person accused of criminal activity toward you may be released from custody before trial.
 This is commonly known as "bonding out."

 2) You, as a victim, have certain rights during various stages of the criminal justice process.
 Depending upon which court has jurisdiction in your case, either the District Attorney's Office or the State Court Solicitor's Office will notify you of your rights and explain to you the judicial process as it pertains to your case.
 Office hours for the District Attorney's Victim Witness Program are Monday through Friday, 8:30AM to 5:00PM.
 Their telephone number is (770) 822-8444.
 Office hours for the State Court Solicitor's Victim Services Program are 8:30AM to 4:30PM, Monday through Friday.
 Their telephone number is (770) 822-8300.
 Information of Victim/Witness services may also be found on the Gwinnett County Government website http://www.gwinnettcounty.com.
 Click on “Departments” and then click on “District Attorney” or “Solicitor.”